Suwmlee/encoding-guide/src/filtering/dirty_lines.md

     will be processed.\
     <details>
     <summary>In-depth function explanation</summary>
-    `ContinuityFixer` works by calculating the least squares regression[^29] of the pixels within the radius.
-As such, it creates entirely fake data based on the image's likely edges.\
+    <code>ContinuityFixer</code> works by calculating the <a href=https://en.wikipedia.org/wiki/Least_squares>least squares
+    regression</a> of the pixels within the radius.
+As such, it creates entirely fake data based on the image's likely edges.
-    One thing `ContinuityFixer` is quite good at is getting rid of irregularities such as dots.
+    One thing <code>ContinuityFixer</code> is quite good at is getting rid of irregularities such as dots.
 It's also faster than `bbmod`, but it should be considered a backup option.
     </details>